SammieLJ/SimpleArticles/README.md

 Then after few googling result, I have found out, that author Sherlynn Tan actually copied Blog example code from official ROR page and modified it a little bit. https://guides.rubyonrails.org/getting_started.html

-Now, I finally managed to fix my Update method and Bootstrap works.
+Now, I finally managed to fix my Update method and added Bootstrap into works.

 ## Prerequisites